-Short Answer: You can make a money order out to yourself but you can’t alter a money order after it’s been made out to someone else.
+Short Answer — You can make a money order out to yourself, but you can’t alter a money order after it’s been made out to someone else.
 To write a money order to yourself, you’ll write your name as both the purchaser and the recipient.
-For more details, see below.

-Can I Make a Money Order Out to Myself?
+Can You Make a Money Order Out to Yourself?

 How to Write a Money Order to Yourself